-The lighting in this dining room brings out its cooler side, exposing some gray undertones.
+In rooms that face cooler north light, or when the light is low in the early morning or evening, this shade’s cooler side comes through, exposing some gray undertones.
 The warm wood of the rustic-industrial dining table somehow both contrasts and compliments the wall shade.

 When aiming for elegance, you really can’t go wrong with a neutral palette.
 The beautiful chandelier in this dining room really warms up the shade of the walls.

-This Belgian-inspired farmhouse kitchen really nailed this color combination.
+This Belgian-inspired farmhouse kitchen found at Home Bunch really nailed this color combination.
 Accessible Beige on the walls adds depth against the white cabinets, but the dark grey backsplash and dark countertops push the envelope even further.
 So beautiful!

 I love a work-in-progress post!
 It really brings transparency to the interior design process, which we can all use, right?
-Here, Lindsey of immeasurablymorehomes debates if the cabinet colors are a good match against the subway tile backsplash.
+Here, Lindsey of @immeasurablymorehomes on Instagram debates if the cabinet colors (painted Dover White) are a good match against the subway tile backsplash.
 I think we can all agree that Accessible Beige is a great neutral choice for the walls, though!

 Here’s an example of Accessible Beige on kitchen cabinets!
 It’s so interesting how gray this shade can look in certain lighting.
 It’s a great choice for this cool-toned kitchen.

 Here, you only get the tiniest peek of wall color, but it’s enough to tell that yet again, it’s the right amount of contrast against white trim and cabinets.

 Bedrooms in Beige

 In general for bedrooms, and low-traffic areas, flat paint is fine.
 If you like something with a bit of shine (and more ease of cleaning) opt for eggshell or satin.